Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/sprints/sprint-2/task-7.md

   - [x] Feedback: After typing `t`, only `TSsh` and `TestClass` shall be listed, with `TSsh` selected and methods highlighted (yellow).
 The prompt line must show `TSsh` with the cursor on `S` (no `tssh` prefix).
 After `[tab]`, show `TSsh start` with the cursor on the `s` in `start`.
   - [x] Feedback: `tsranger test "t[right]"` must reflect the same prompt-line update as `[tab]` completion: `TSsh start` with cursor on `s`.
   - [x] Feedback: Refactor Backspace behavior in prompt editing so token boundaries are preserved (do not merge tokens).
 Maintain both the prompt line and grid filters correctly.
 Add cases for streaming sequences: `g[tab]`, `[down][down][down][down][down][down][tab]`, `t[tab]`, and `t[tab][backspace]`.
+  - [x] Feedback: After `[tab]` or `[right]` on a class token, write the first method into the prompt and position the cursor on its first character, but do not set the Methods filter yet.
+The Methods column must still allow choosing a different method without being constrained by a pre-applied filter.
+Only user typing should set the Methods filter.

 ### Test Evidence
 - Scripted tests added and passing: